 How to Identify a Leafcutter Bee

 Leafcutter bees are solitary bees of the Megachilidae family, and there are about 242 native Megachile species in North America alone.
-They are moderately sized, about the same size as a honeybee; their body however is black and furry.
+They are about the same size as honeybees; but their bodies are black and furry where honeybees are dark brown to black and yellow striped.

 Another way to identify a leafcutter bee is the way the females transport pollen.
-Unlike other bees, the leafcutter bees do not carry pollen on their hind legs but on the underside of their abdomen whose hairs are specifically designed for that purpose.
-The underside of the bee might appear yellow or golden, although upon taking a closer look, you might be able to see that it’s actually the pollen.
+Other types of bees have unique pollen "baskets" on their rear legs for collecting and carrying pollen.
+The leafcutter bee has special hairlike structures on the underside of her abdomen used for transporting pollen.
+The underside of the bee might appear yellow or golden, but look closely and you might see this is actually pollen.

 The Lifecycle of Leafcutter Bees

-Shortly after the adult males and female leafcutter bees emerge in the spring, they mate.
+Leafcutter bees mate shortly after emerging in the spring.
 The males live for a short period of time after mating, whereas the females seek out potential nesting sites.
 As solitary bees, leafcutter bees don’t live in colonies with a queen.
-Each bee builds her own nest and raises her brood on her own.
+Each bee builds her own nest and raises brood on her own.

-Starting in late spring and into the late summer, the leafcutter bees build nests in wood cavities, typically rotten wood, or in tunnels carved into hollow stems, empty snail shells, dry soil, or holes in concrete walls and other man-made objects.
+Starting in late spring and into late summer, the leafcutter bee builds her nest in wood cavities, typically rotten wood, or in tunnels carved into hollow stems, empty snail shells, dry soil, or holes in concrete walls and other man-made objects.

 To build the nest, the female bee chews ¼- to ½- inch circular pieces from leaves or petals which she layers into the shape of a thimble for each cell.
 A typical nest consists of up to 20 of these cells, packed tightly together.
-After the nest has been built, the bee goes back and forth between flowers and the nest many times to supply each of the cells with ball of nectar or pollen that she mixed with her own saliva to feed the larvae.
-Then she lays a single egg on top of the food in each cell.
-Finally, she seals the entrance with a thick layer of leaves, then dies.
+The female then begins the process of collecting nectar and honey which she mixes with her own saliva to create food for her larvae.
+After placing food in each cell, she lays a single egg in each one.
+The final task in her life cycle is to close each cell with a seal made of chewed up leaves.

 Do Leaf Cutter Bees Cause Garden Problems?